Coming up next, our final news roundup and information overload hour.

 Although there was one surprising moment of chemistry.

-We don't know what they discussed, but the interaction seemed friendly with both presidents talking and occasionally smiling.
+Course, we don't know what they discussed, but the interaction seemed friendly with both presidents talking and occasionally smiling.

 Someone's trying to make Elon jealous.

-It's a little weird for Obama though, right?
+It's a little weird for Obama, though, right?

 And by the way, Kamala noticed.